photo credit: Hayato

-Hayato is a tiny Japanese restaurant that makes very elaborate, pre-order-only bento boxes during the day, and elaborate traditional kaiseki dinners a couple of nights a week.
+Hayato is a tiny Japanese restaurant that serves elaborate traditional kaiseki dinners a couple of nights a week.
 For dinner, you need to reserve in advance, pay a $100 deposit, and be fine with having no idea what you’re going to eat.
-The food is good, but the meal is ultimately a bit of a slog.
-You’ll sit at a bar with five or six other people, and watch as the chef prepares around 10, mostly seafood courses.
+The food is delicious and pristine: You’ll sit at a bar with five or six other people, and watch as the chef prepares around 10 mostly seafood courses.
 Dishes range from eel tempura and Kyoto-style sushi to dashi broth.
 It’s all very subtle and understated, but a meal here ends up being a bit stiff.
 There’s no music, which gives you the sense that you should probably whisper.
-All of that combined with the high price, this is a place for Japanese food die-hards only.
+All of that combined with the high price, makes this a place for Japanese food die-hards only.

 Sign up for our newsletter.